Kobe Steel, Toyota hit with U.S. lawsuit over vehicle metal quality

 The plaintiffs allege that Toyota and Kobe Steel both violated federal and state consumer protection laws by claiming that the vehicles complied with U.S. quality standards.

-Kobe Steel could not immediately be reached for comment.
-Toyota did not immediately respond to a request for comment.

-In a special order in November, the U.S. National Highway Traffic Safety Administration asked 29 automakers, including Toyota, to disclose the safety of any of their vehicles or engines containing products supplied by Kobe Steel.
+In a special order in November, the U.S. National Highway Traffic Safety Administration asked 29 automakers, including Toyota, to disclose any safety issues for any of their vehicles or engines containing products supplied by Kobe Steel.

 The regulator did not immediately respond to a request for comment on what data it had received in response and whether there was any evidence of faulty materials in Toyota cars.

 Monday’s 40-page lawsuit outlines the ways in which the companies allegedly concealed poor metal quality.
-It demands compensatory and punitive damages in an unspecified amount.
+It demands compensatory and punitive damages of an unspecified amount.

-According to the complaint, at least six Toyota car models sold or leased to U.S. consumers were manufactured with sub-standard metal from Kobe Steel.
-Plaintiffs said the metal could impact vehicle safety and performance.

 Toyota had the duty to disclose any defective vehicle components because it has consistently marketed its automobiles as safe, functional and reliable, the lawsuit says.